JetBrains/lets-plot-docs/docs/_sources/shared/features.rst.txt

     Sampling

-    Sampling is a special technique of data transformation, which helps to deal with large datasets and overplotting; :ref:`learn more <sampling>`
+    Sampling is a special technique of data transformation, which helps to deal with large datasets and overplotting. :ref:`Learn more <sampling>`.

     ---
     .. image:: /_static/images/icons/features/interactive-maps.png

     Interactive Maps

-    Interactive maps allow zooming and panning around geospatial data that can be added to the base-map layer using regular ggplot geoms
+    Interactive maps allow zooming and panning around your geospatial data with customizable vector or raster basemaps as a backdrop. :ref:`Learn more <maps>`.

     ---
     ---